 Usual Adult Dose for Diabetes Type 2:

-The maximum dose for patients less than 60 kg is 50 mg orally 3 times a day.
-The maximum dose for patients greater than 60 kg is 100 mg orally 3 times a day.
+Maximum dose: Weight 60 kg or less: 50 mg orally 3 times a day; Weight greater than 60 kg: 100 mg orally 3 times a day

 What other drugs will affect acarbose?